 - The second factor (something you have) is generally a smartphone, but other options are available

 Getting This Service

-Once enrolled, to log in to CAS/Shibboleth or the VPN, Mason employees will enter their NetID and Patriot Pass password (first factor) and confirm their identity using a physical device (second factor).
+Once enrolled, you will log in to applications by entering your NetID and Patriot Pass Password (first factor) and then confirm your identity using a physical device (second factor).
 The physical device may be a smartphone, tablet, bypass code, or Yubikey (See the List of Authentication Options).

 This service is available 24/7, excluding planned outages, normal maintenance windows, and unavoidable events.
 Maintenance windows are Sundays from 7 to 11 a.m. but may be extended to 2 p.m., if needed.
 If maintenance is required outside of these hours, it will be announced on the Alerts & Bulletins page.